richardcrabbe/mapping-aussie-weeds/Bitoubush@BirdiesBeach.md

 # mapping-aussie-weeds
 Detection of invasive plants in New South Wales, Australia, using SkySat satellite imagery and Google Earth Engine (GEE) JavaScript API

-The code snippets cane be copied into GEE Code Editor to run.
+The code snippets can be copied into GEE Code Editor to run.

 **Acknowledgements**